janiluuk/vimage-api/README.md

 git rebase --continue
 ```

+### Resolving conflicts safely

+- If the upstream repository is private, make sure your Git remote is authenticated before fetching (a GitHub personal access token with `repo` scope works for HTTPS URLs).
+- For lockfiles (`composer.lock`, `package-lock.json`), do **not** hand-edit.
+Delete the conflicted file, reinstall dependencies (`composer install` and `npm install`), and commit the regenerated file to guarantee consistency.
-If conflicts arise in lockfiles, prefer regenerating them (`composer install`, `npm install`) instead of hand-editing.
-Always run `php artisan test` and `npm run build` after a rebase to confirm the working tree is consistent.
+- Always run `php artisan test` and `npm run build` after resolving conflicts to validate the working tree.

+The repository includes merge drivers that prefer the local copy of lockfiles during rebases to reduce noise, but you should still regenerate them if upstream changed dependencies.

 ## API Overview